albertllousas/dependency-inversion-principle-explained/readme.md

 Also mention that software development process as Domain Driven Design also take benefits and depend on dependency inversion.

-The base of all of them is the same and simple, just invert the dependencies to mantain your domain code, the heart of your application, clean and decoupled.
+The base of all of them is the same and simple, just invert the dependency direction in order to maintain your domain code, the heart of your application, clean and decoupled.

 ## what-is-dip